 It is your responsibility to ensure that the J-1 Exchange Visitor has housing secured prior to his or her arrival.

-J-1 Exchange Visitors and their dependents are required by federal regulations (22 CFR 62.14) to maintain health insurance during the entire duration of their stay that meet the following requirements:
+All J-1 Exchange Visitors and J-2 dependents are required by federal regulations to maintain health insurance for the entire duration of their J-1 Exchange Visitor Program that meets the following requirements:

 - Medical benefits of at least $100,000 per accident or illness;